karntrehan/Posts/README.md

 # Decisions
   - `Sub-Modules` vs `Modules` - I decided to go ahead with `Sub-Module` as all our modules ,`List` and `Detail`, directly depend on `AppComponent`'s injections to function correctly.

-  - `SugarORM` - The initial intuition was to go with `Room` as I wanted to play around with it, but it would require AS 3.0 to build.
-As it could require some waiting time to set that up for others, I decided to go ahead with `SugarORM` because it was second on my list of ORMs to play with.
+  - `StorIO` - The initial intuition was to go with `Room` as I wanted to play around with it, but it would require AS 3.0 to build.
+As it could require some waiting time to set that up for others, I decided to go ahead with `StorIO` because it was second on my list of ORMs to play with.
 I am happy with its performance too for this simple usecase.

   - `MVP vs Clean` - MVP is a personal preference.